-ShipBob is an international 3PL with locations across the globe, including a location in Melbourne, Australia.
+ShipBob is an international 3PL with locations across the globe, including location in both Sydney and Melbourne.

 It is operated by the same warehouse management system, SLAs, and support team as our US-based locations, to provide the same level of world-class fulfillment, consistency, and transparency across your ecommerce supply chain.

 By partnering with ShipBob for international fulfillment, you can sell more across Australia by reducing shipping costs and transit times.
-Simply bulk ship inventory to our Melbourne-based fulfillment location, and from there, Australian orders can be picked, packed, and shipped domestically.
+Simply bulk ship inventory to our Sydney and/or Melbourne-based fulfillment locations, and from there, Australian orders can be picked, packed, and shipped domestically.